Key Takeaways:

 But here’s the problem with this very simplistic form of structure for syndication.
 Let’s say there’s Bob over here, and Bob has decided he just doesn’t like you.
 He thinks you sold him a bill of goods, and he doesn’t like this property.
 Joe’s totally thrilled with it, and so are your other investors.
 But for whatever reason, Bob’s gone off his rocker and just doesn’t like it anymore.
 So now he’s mad.

 But now you’ve learned your lesson.
 You know that if you were just to put your money and put the deposit in on that property, you know that you’re being exposed.
 So what do you do instead?
-You create another entity here that is You Management Inc., and we’ll go through entity choice, but many times this will be a corporation, sometimes it’s an LLC.
-For this purpose, it doesn’t really matter.
+You create another entity here that is You Management Inc.

 So you contribute your deposit money into You Management Inc., and then through You Management Inc., you make the down payment on the property, start gathering up the investors, and things like that.
 Now Property 2 LLC pays management fees and other fees to You Management Inc.